 Pease click on the following link: SEND code of practice: 0 to 25 years

 Special Educational Needs Coordinator SENDCo

-Mrs Kearns is the SENDCo at our school ( From September 2016) Our Governor with responsibility for SEND is Mrs Gillian Holmes
+Mrs Kearns (Head Teacher )is the SENDCo at our school ( From September 2016) Our Governor with responsibility for SEND is Mrs Gillian Holmes

 We have a dedicated team of Teaching Assistants who work in classrooms to support all pupils and also provide excellent learning opportunities for pupils with additional needs.